Key Takeaways

 You must apply for MSPs through your state’s Medicaid office.
 To find out if you qualify for one of the four programs, you can:

-• Visit BenefitsCheckUp®, our free online tool that can help you find all the money-saving benefits programs you qualify for, including Medicaid and the Medicare Savings Programs.
-Find out if you can get financial assistance with your groceries, utility bills, property taxes, and more—so you can age better and worry less.
+- Visit BenefitsCheckUp®, our free online tool where you can learn more about money-saving benefits programs, including Medicaid and the Medicare Savings Programs.
+Find out how you can get help paying for groceries, utility bills, property taxes, and more—so you can age better and worry less.

 Need help understanding your Medicare options?

-Trying to navigate your many Medicare choices can feel confusing and overwhelming.
+Trying to sort through your many Medicare choices can feel confusing and overwhelming.
 But you’re not alone in this process.
-NCOA has partnered with licensed brokers who are committed to helping consumers like you make educated decisions about their Medicare coverage.
-These partners all meet our rigorous Standards of Excellence (learn more about these important standards here).
-This means you can be confident their advice will be:
+NCOA has partnered with licensed brokers who are committed to helping people like you make smart decisions about their Medicare coverage.
+These partners all meet our strict Standards of Excellence.
+This means you can be sure their advice will be: